 Where is best for selling old ink cartridges?

-There are plenty of places to sell your old cartridges.
-Prices vary from company to company, so it’s certainly worth comparing.
+There are plenty of places you can recycle old toner cartridges for money.
+Prices they pay vary from company to company, so it’s certainly worth comparing.
 Most will provide you with a free-post label to send your cartridges in.

 What do I need to know?